J-PLUS: The stellar mass function of quiescent and star-forming galaxies at 0.05 <= z <= 0.2

-The quiescent fraction in J-PLUS DR3 is presented in Fig.~\ref{fig:qfrac}.
+The Q fraction in J-PLUS DR3 is presented in Fig.~\ref{fig:qfrac}.
 Note that $f_{\rm Q}$ directly increases with stellar mass.
-An increase of $40$\% in the quiescent fraction per dex is observed, reaching $f_{\rm Q} > 0.95$ at $\log M_{\star} > 11$ dex.
-This tells us that low stellar mass galaxies are dominated by star-forming galaxies while high stellar mass galaxies are dominated by quiescent ones.
+An increase of $40$\% in the Q fraction per dex is observed, reaching $f_{\rm Q} > 0.95$ at $\log M_{\star} > 11$ dex.
+This tells us that low-stellar-mass galaxies are dominated by SF galaxies while high-stellar-mass galaxies are dominated by Q ones.
 This is a clear indication of the existence of an important mass-related quenching mechanism.
-The errors of the red fraction depending on the stellar mass are computed knowing the uncertainties of $\Phi_{\rm Q}$ and $\Phi_{\rm SF}$ and then propagating errors from Eq.~(\ref{eq:qfrac}).
+The errors in the red fraction as a function of stellar mass were computed from the uncertainties in $\Phi_{\rm Q}$ and $\Phi_{\rm SF}$, and then propagated using Eq.~(\ref{eq:qfrac}).
 At the high-mass end, the small number of galaxies and the different mass-error distributions of Q and SF populations mean that residual Eddington bias and classification systematics might not be fully captured by our bootstrap errors.
 As discussed by \citet{weaver2023cosmos2020}, uncertainties in $f_{\rm Q}$ can be underestimated in this regime.